Johniitr/johniitr.github.io/_posts/2025-11-18-alps-are-losing-snow.md

 This study provides the first comprehensive **long-term (1991–2021) analysis** of **Snow Water Equivalent (SWE)** changes in the Po River District, Italy, one of Europe’s most climate-sensitive regions.
 Our findings show **stark elevation-dependent changes** in snow water storage and duration with profound and immediate implications for water security and climate adaptation.

-Using a high-resolution (500m, daily) dataset from 1991–2021 **[Dall'Amico et al., 2025](https://doi.org/10.1038/s41597-025-04633-5)**, we observed two primary findings: We observed a profound **loss of snow volume and decrease in duration below 2000 meters**, with some low-elevation bands losing over **30%** of their total snow-water storage.
-We show that this shorter snow season is not just an artifact of earlier spring melt, but is primarily driven by a **delayed onset of snow accumulation in early winter**.
+Using a high-resolution (500m, daily) dataset from 1991–2021 **[Dall'Amico et al., 2025](https://doi.org/10.1038/s41597-025-04633-5)**, we observed a profound **loss of snow volume and decrease in duration below 2000 meters**, with some low-elevation bands losing over **30%** of their total snow-water storage.
+In contrast, high-elevation zones (>2500 m) are experiencing increased accumulation but a continued shortened snow season.
+Second, we show that this shorter snow season is not just an artifact of earlier spring melt, but is primarily driven by a **delayed onset of snow accumulation in early winter**.

 <figure class="align-center">
   <img src="/assets/images/fig_swe_vol_anomaly_out.jpg" alt="Percentage change in total volume of water (Elevation-wise)">